katie-snow/QtPyUltimarc/README.rst

 ****************************************************************************************
-python-ultimarc: Pure python implementation for managing Ultimarc USB products
+Python Ultimarc Tools: Python tools for managing Ultimarc arcade devices
 ****************************************************************************************

-The **python-ultimarc** python is a cross platform set of command line tools, graphical tool and python library for managing Ultimarc USB arcade devices, for more information about Ultimarc devices visit https://www.ultimarc.com.
+The **Python Ultimarc** tools are a pure python implementation and cross platform set of command line tools, graphical tool and python library for managing Ultimarc USB arcade devices, for more information about Ultimarc devices visit https://www.ultimarc.com.

 Get It Now